About

 She loves and appreciates each child as individuals and contributing community members.
 She carefully plans, adapts, and modifies materials and levels of engagement to support each child’s growth as a learner and community member.

-At Seeds of Love Collective, we do not discriminate on the basis of race, color, national origin, sex (including sexual orientation or gender or transgender identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, or any other legally protected characteristic, in its programs and activities.
-We honor and acknowledge each child’s pronoun preference while they are at school.
+At Seeds of Love Collective, we did not discriminate on the basis of race, color, national origin, sex (including sexual orientation or gender or transgender identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, or any other legally protected characteristic, in its programs and activities.
+We honored and acknowledged each child’s pronoun preference while they were at school.

 Sign up for the OWLS Community Newsletter by subscribing to our list below.
 You will receive, at most, one email a month with highlights and updates about our program.